ECCC-MSC/open-data/docs/msc-data/nwp_rdsps/readme_rdsps_en.md

 ### How to access the data

-These data are available on the [MSC Datamart](../../msc-datamart/readme_en.md) open data server :
+This data is available on the [MSC Datamart](../../msc-datamart/readme_en.md) data server service:

 * [NetCDF data available on the MSC Datamart](readme_rdsps-datamart_en.md)